 The Nevada Health Service Corps offers loan repayment to all MD doctors of allopathic medicine.
 The physician must serve in an underserved area – typically for two years.

-The New Hampshire State Loan Repayment Program offers loan repayment for physicians who practice in areas which are deemed as medically underserved.
+The New Hampshire State Loan Repayment Program offers loan repayment for physicians who practice in areas that are deemed as medically underserved.
 The commitment is a minimum of 3 years with an opportunity to extend an additional 2 years.

 The loan repayment is $75,000 for the first 3 years, with $40,000 for the additional 2-year commitment.

 The Primary Care Physician & Dentist Loan Redemption Program offers loan repayment to physicians who agree to practice in medically underserved areas.
 The commitment to practice is 2 to 4 years.